holochain/holochain/CONTRIBUTING.md

 To write a minimal reproduction of a problem discovered "in the wild", we recommend you to write a sample zome, DNA, or hApp which demonstrates the problem, and open a PR with your failing test.
 We have a library called [`sweettest`](https://docs.rs/holochain/latest/holochain/sweettest/index.html) which is well-suited to the task of testing the behavior of Holochain applications.

-When writing your reproduction PR, you can recreate the problematic part of your app in one of two ways:
+When writing your reproduction PR, you can recreate the problematic part of your app in one of two ways: "inline zomes", or "test wasms".

-### Create "inline zomes"
+### How to create "inline zomes"

 The quickest, most preferable way to reproduce a problem is through "inline zomes".
 Inline zomes are written in terms of a collection of functions, like normal Wasm zomes, but they don't get compiled to wasm, and instead are run inline by Rust directly.
 This lightweight approach to writing zomes is well suited for quick test cases, or for cases that require a multitude of zomes in order to reproduce a problem.

 To create a test based on inline zomes, see existing tests using `InlineZomeSet` or `SweetInlineZomes` for guidance.
 Just put your test in a place that feels appropriate.

-### Create a "test wasm"
+### How to create a "test wasm"

 Holochain has many "test wasms", which are sample zomes written to demonstrate specific functionality.
 These